Throughout the pandemic we have been working hard to continue providing round the clock care for patients and their loved ones.

 Here are the latest updates about our services, visiting the hospice, shops and The Mill café, and more:

-- Please see below for our latest guidelines about patient visiting.
+- Visiting arrangements – Visiting is temporarily suspended on the inpatient unit and can only be accommodated for patients at the end of life.
+Staff are working with patients and families on an individual basis.
 We understand that spending time with family and friends means so much, especially during difficult times, and our aim is to help our patients and their loved ones to experience the best possible quality of life and achieve what is important to them, whilst we must also prioritise the safety of everyone.

 - At the hospice, we are keeping the inpatient unit team separate from those working in the rest of the building, and all of the necessary safety measures – including the use of PPE – is in place across the hospice for patients, staff and visitors.

 - Foreign Travel – Patients’ loved ones who have been in countries not on the UK’s travel corridors list will not be allowed to visit St Catherine’s within 14 days of returning to the UK, and should be observing the 14-day isolation period as required by law.
 You can find the most up to date list of countries where 14-day isolation is not required here.
 Although we acknowledge it unlikely a patient referred into hospice services has been on recent foreign travel, new patients and their household will be asked to declare any recent trips abroad as part of the admission/referral process to ensure the correct safety arrangements are put in place.